zyc647/first/readme.txt

-﻿git is a version control system
+﻿git was a version control system git is free soft